Iraqi insurgency (2003–2011): Awareness of American public opinion

 A single study has compared the number of insurgent attacks in Iraq to supposedly negative statements in the U.S. media, release of public opinion polls, and geographic variations in access to international media by Iraqis.
 The purpose was to determine if there was a link between insurgent activity and media reports.
 The researchers' study suggested it may be possible that insurgent attacks spiked by 5 to 10% after increases in the number of negative reports of the war in the media.
-The authors believe this may possibly be an "emboldenment effect" and speculated that "insurgent groups respond rationally to expected probability of US withdrawal."
+The authors believed this may possibly be an "emboldenment effect" and speculated that "insurgent groups respond rationally to expected probability of US withdrawal."

 Iraqi public opinion

-A series of several polls have been conducted to ascertain the position of the Iraqi public further on Al Qaeda in Iraq and the U.S. presence.
-Some polls have found the following:
+A series of several polls were conducted to ascertain the position of the Iraqi public further on Al Qaeda in Iraq and the U.S. presence.
+Some polls found the following: